 The 5 basic steps of the loan approval process

-When a loan moves into underwriting the analyst assigned to work on the request will typically evaluate the loan utilizing some form of the Five C’s of Credit: character, capital, capacity, collateral and conditions.
-Items that will be considered when doing this evaluation will include, credit scores, repayment history (both direct and with other lenders), cash reserves available, cash flow / earnings from employment or business operation, amount of personal down payment being offered, overall economic conditions, specific industry conditions and the collateral being offered.
-The time in loan underwriting will vary based on the complexity of the request, that is, the more parties or entities involved the longer it takes to assemble the information in order to make a decision.
+When a loan moves into underwriting, the analyst assigned to work on the request will typically evaluate the loan utilizing some form of the Five C’s of Credit: Character, capital, capacity, collateral and conditions.
+Items that will be considered when doing this evaluation will include credit scores, repayment history (both direct and with other lenders), cash reserves available, cash flow / earnings from employment or business operation, amount of personal down payment being offered, overall economic conditions, specific industry conditions and the collateral being offered.
+The time in loan underwriting will vary based on the complexity of the request; that is, the more parties or entities involved the longer it takes to assemble the information in order to make a decision.

-Decision & Pre-Closing
+Step 3: Decision & Pre-Closing

-Once you make it to this point the anxiety and stress associated with waiting and gathering required items is essentially done.
+Once you make it to this point, the anxiety and stress associated with waiting and gathering required items is essentially done.
 The closing of a loan typically occurs at either the lender’s office, the title insurance company or an attorney’s office.
-At closing the required loan documents as well as any transaction specific documents are signed and funds are disbursed in accordance with the approval.
-Typically copies of all the documents signed will be provided to both the lender and the applicant.
+At closing, the required loan documents as well as any transaction specific documents are signed and funds are disbursed in accordance with the approval.
+Typically, copies of all the documents signed will be provided to both the lender and the applicant.

 Finally, the loan transaction is typically wrapped up and welcome information will be sent.
 This message will include information about the institution, how to access your account and when and where to make payments.
-You will also receive post-closing documents that include information about the benefits of being a member of a Cooperative and the benefits of patronage and its impact on your rate.
+You will also receive post-closing documents that include information about the benefits of being a member of a cooperative, the benefits of patronage and its impact on your rate.

 If you’re interested in taking the next steps to securing a loan.
 We can help at Farm Credit of Central Florida.
 We specialize in rural home, farm, and land loans, and we we’re here to help.
 For more information visit us at www.farmcreditcfl.com or call us at 863-777-4716.

 Ready To Get Started?